 Nicholas helps innovators solve their most important legal risks in all 50 states before state legislatures, attorneys general, and regulatory agencies.

 Innovation and technology change rapidly, creating friction for businesses trying to operate in the face of outdated regulations.
-Nick and the Orrick team help innovators understand their risks and create opportunities for solving them in state legislatures and regulatory agencies.
-We solve legal and policy problems that cannot be fixed in a courtroom.
+Nick and the Orrick team help innovators understand their risks and create opportunities for solving them in state legislatures and before regulatory agencies.

 Nick's clients operate in many fields.
 Current and past clients include professional sports leagues, the daily fantasy sports industry, tech companies operating in highly-regulated fields like insurance and alcoholic beverage sales, internet video providers, and new companies at the leading edge of the sharing economy.